-It comes in a bunch of different colours.
-At my local Home Building Centre it was available in red, green, yellow, blue, black, and white… and for just $1.99 for a 60 foot roll.
+It comes in a bunch of different colours and is only $1.99 for a 60 foot roll.
+At my local Home Building Centre it was available in red, green, yellow, blue, black, and white.

-So here’s a view of the before of my kitchen counter and the ceramic tile backsplash that John and I installed about 10 years or so ago.
+So here’s a before of my kitchen counter and the ceramic tile backsplash that John and I installed about 10 years or so ago.

 The backsplash looked great with my green kitchen, but with my new aqua and red colour scheme it definitely had to go.